NITCbase/nitcbase.github.io/docs/User Interface Commands/efs.md

 #### Description

 This command is used to export a relation from XFS / NITCbase disk to UNIX file system.
-All the records corresponding to the relation `tablename` are written to a CSV file named `filename.csv`, located at the following path: `$HOME/NITCBase/Files/`
+All the records corresponding to the relation `tablename` are written to a CSV file named `filename.csv`, located at `Files/Output_Files`

 #### Syntax